fmorriso/angular-material-nav/README.md

 * Upgraded to Angular 7 and Angular Material 7 on February 14, 2019.
 * Upgraded to Angular 8 and Angular Material 8 in June 2019
 * Upgraded to Angular 9 and Angular Material 9 in March 2020
+* Upgraded to Angular 10 and Angular Material 10 in September 2020